This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Ingredients

-• 3 tablespoons olive oil divided
+• 3 tablespoons olive oil, divided

-• 1 pound mixed marble potatoes
+• 1 pound small Yukon Gold or red potatoes

-• 3 shallots thinly sliced lengthwise
+• 3 shallots, thinly sliced lengthwise

-• 1 pint cherry or grape tomatoes
+• 1 pint cherry tomatoes, or grape tomatoes

-• 1 teaspoon coarse salt divided
+• 1 teaspoon coarse salt, divided

-• 1/2 teaspoon freshly ground black divided
+• ½ teaspoon ground black pepper, divided

-• 2 6-ounce Arctic Char fillets
+• 2 Arctic Char fillets, 6-ounce each

 • 3 tablespoons snipped fresh chives